 I wish all customers knew about the need for highly available infrastructure.
-I remember one potential client of mine had over an entire week of downtime after their in-house server died that was running their businesses-critical virtual machines.
+I remember one potential client of mine had over an entire week of downtime after their in-house server that was running their business-critical virtual machines died.
 It didn’t take long after they recovered from that catastrophe to start looking into high availability hosting at a data center.

 For most businesses, downtime isn’t acceptable.
 High availability could take that downtime and completely mitigate it so your customers never notice that anything was amiss.
 Liquid Web has plenty of ways to make applications and websites highly available and fault tolerant.

 Work aside, what are some of your hobbies?

 I love tabletop games, video games, and various crafting hobbies.
 Specifically, I play role playing games such as Dungeons and Dragons, Paranoia, or the Witcher franchise.
 I also love Super Smash Bros.
 Melee for the Nintendo Gamecube.
 It still surprises me to this day that this game has such a large and amazing following.